zahidhasantonmoy/sharekoro/README.md

 1. Clone the repository
 2. Upload files to your web server
 3. Create a MySQL database and import `database_schema.sql`
+4. Run `database_visibility_updates.sql` to add visibility features
-4. Update `config.php` with your database credentials
+5. Update `config.php` with your database credentials
-5. Ensure the `uploads/` directory is writable
+6. Ensure the `uploads/` directory is writable
-6. Access the site through your web browser
+7. Access the site through your web browser

 ## Configuration